hackeryarn/blog/content/post/making-redux-easy.md

 React and Redux are a top choice for front end projects.
 React provides fast performance, easy ways to create shared components, and a plethora of libraries.
-Redux let's you simplify the management of the state in your application.
-But it has serious drawbacks.
+Redux lets you simplify state management in your application, but it has serious drawbacks.

 In large projects, Redux bloat your project with repetitive code.
 To support a single store update, you need to create a reducer that handles an